alha96/flatgame/GUIDELINES.md

 # flatgame

-A project to better organize a shared flat!
+A web app to better organize a shared flat!

 ### The idea